alirezaAsadi2018/onemob/backend/README.md

 > **Note:**

-> - You need to create an admin user to manage your blog site by this command: `python manage.py createsuperuser`
+> - You need to create an admin user to manage your admin site by this command: `python manage.py createsuperuser`

 api urls:
 - http://localhost:8000/api/